jeaye/jest/README.md

   }
 }

-/* Step 3: Create a worker, which will run the tests. */ int main()
+/* Step 3: Create a worker which will run the tests. */ int main()
 {
   jest::worker const j{};